erikpukinskis/single-use-socket/README.md

   bridge.send()

   socket.listen(function(message) {
-    // handle a message from the browser
+    // this is where the message from the browser will be received on the server }
-  }

   socket.onClose(function() {
-    // maybe delete the socket from memory
+    // maybe delete the socket here
   })
 })
 ```